Function Health

-Function Health, often stylized as simply Function, is an American health technology company and platform headquartered in Austin, Texas.
+Function Health, often stylized as simply Function, is an American company and platform headquartered in Austin, Texas.
+The venture capital-backed company offers blood testing services.
 The company was co-founded by Mark Hyman, Pranitha Patil, Mike Nemke, Seth Weisfeld, Jonathan Swerdlin and Daniel Swerdlin.

-The company offers a membership-based health platform with direct-to-consumer clinical laboratory testing, diagnostics including full-body MRI and CT scans, clinical analysis and insights related to supplements and foods to consider.
-Function Health offers five times more lab testing than is usually conducted during an annual physical examination with a doctor, as reported by Allure and The Daily Beast.
+The company offers a membership-based health platform with direct-to-consumer blood testing, urine testing (21 tests), for a total of 160 tests, along with AI-generated reports and cross-promotion of supplements, with an option of adding full-body MRI and CT scans.
+The company was valued at $2.5 billion in its last financing round in November 2025.

 History

 Function Health was founded in 2021 by Mark Hyman, Pranitha Patil, Mike Nemke, Seth Weisfeld, Jonathan Swerdlin and Daniel Swerdlin.

+According to co-founder Mike Nemke, he connected with Pranitha Patil in 2021 after seeing her online post seeking a technical co-founder, then met Jonathan Swerdlin and began collaborating with the team.

 In 2023, Function Health completed more than three million lab tests.
 As of 2024, the company had at least 100,000 members and a waitlist of 200,000.
 That same year, Hyman stated there were over a million data points on Function Health’s first group of 10,000 people.

-In May 2025, Function Health acquired Ezra and planned to add Ezra's MRI scanning technology to its platform.
+In May 2025, Function Health acquired Ezra (founded by Emi Gal) and planned to add Ezra's MRI scanning technology to its platform.

 In 2025, Function Health was one of the offerings included in the Academy Awards nominees gift bag.
 That same year, the company launched a brand campaign for Mother's Day, called "Long Live Moms."

 In June 2025, Function Health was named to Time's most influential companies of 2025 list.
+In April 2026, the company acquired Getlabs, a mobile healthcare company that provides at-home diagnostic health testing.
+In May 2026, Function Health acquired SuppCo, a platform that rates and tests dietary supplements.

 Technology

-Through its diagnostic platform, the company offers access to lab tests in areas including organ health, hormone, nutrient, metabolic and cancer signal tests.
-Members can schedule required lab work and tests through the platform with lab partners such as Quest Diagnostics.
-It provides its members with lab test results with analysis and clinical summary from its doctors.
-The results are designed to be shared with a patient's other doctors to further address the medical findings reported by the lab tests.

-The company's methodology is based on use of biological datapoints and phenotypic age (which is an assessment of biomarkers including albumin, creatine, glucose and mean corpuscular volume) and is based on the philosophy of personalized medicine.
+According to its website, Function Health is not a laboratory or medical provider.
+All consumers are sent to Quest Diagnostics locations for blood draws, and Quest Diagnostics is the laboratory that performs all tests.
+All laboratory and medical services are provided by independent third parties.
+Function Health also states that it does not offer medical advice, diagnosis, or medical treatment.

+Function Health operates as a middleman between consumers and existing laboratory services.
+The company negotiates discounted prices, facilitates test ordering, and presents results through its platform, but the actual specimen collection, laboratory analysis, and clinical interpretation are performed by other entities.
+Consumers pay Function Health a fixed membership fee to coordinate discounted services from its network of third party providers; one third party estimated that the labs included in $365 membership would cost $1,114 if purchased individually.
+This business model differs from vertically integrated laboratory services where a single company performs specimen collection, testing, and result delivery.